Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Discussion

-English pretraining data for LLMs is dominated by text drawn from areas where the racial majority is White \cite{Bender1, Navigli1}.
-Several studies have confirmed that markedness is widespread in internet data, with White race and male gender constituting the unmarked defaults \cite{Wolfe1, Bailey1}.
-Furthermore, it has been shown that models, and LLMs in particular, trained on web data reflect these markedness characteristics \cite{Bender1, Wolfe2, wolfe2022markedness}.
+English pretraining data for LLMs is dominated by text drawn from areas where the racial majority is White \citep{Bender1, Navigli1}.
+Several studies have confirmed that markedness is widespread in internet data, with White race and male gender constituting the unmarked defaults \citep{Wolfe1, Bailey1}.
+Furthermore, it has been shown that models, and LLMs in particular, trained on web data reflect these markedness characteristics \citep{Bender1, Wolfe2, Wolfe1, cheng-etal-2023-marked}.
 On the other hand, in templates commonly used for bias quantification, race is explicitly mentioned to establish group membership.
-As such, template-based text that explicitly establishes that the subject is ``White'' essentially constitute out-of-domain examples \cite{blodgett2021stereotyping, dressler1985predictiveness}.
+As such, template-based text that explicitly establishes that the subject is ``White'' essentially constitute out-of-domain examples \citep{blodgett2021stereotyping, dressler1985predictiveness}.
 Such a mismatch likely influences model predictions.
-Thus, model errors or disparities with respect to unmarked groups are unlikely to be natural biases, but instead reflect a deficiency in probe design.
-The results above demonstrate that these probes can produce misleading measurements that need to be considered more deeply.

-While these findings are unexpected, some evidence of this issue exists in other studies but has not been systematically investigated.
-In \citet{Brown1}, sentiment scores for GPT-3 are generally lower when explicitly linked to White race compared with others, including Black race.
-The authors hypothesize that the sentiment associated with an ``unspecified'' race, more accurately represents the sentiment associated with White race.
-It has also been observed that Gopher-280B tends to classify text examples from ``Black,'' ``White,'' and ``Muslim'' groups as toxic at a higher rate than others \cite{Rae1}.
-Finally, in \citet{bai2022training}, the average sentiment of generations from base models and models after alignment are compared.
-While alignment generally improves sentiment across all groups, ``Black'' and ``White'' generations have the lowest sentiment in all cases.

-The results in this work, coupled with previous evidence, highlight the need to consider the impact that the use of bias probes that rely on marked text has on the measurement of bias.
-In this case, such probes produce largely misleading results.
-Ideally, artificial injection of demographic information would not be required.
-For example, the studies of \citet{seyyed2020chexclusion} and \citet{sap-etal-2019-risk} establish group membership through meta-data, self-identification, or classification techniques rather than explicitly in text.
-These methods avoid the out-of-domain nature of template-based examples of the kind studied here and do not see the unnatural patterns we observed.